 About the Editors

 I’m a crime fiction fanatic and freelance writer.
+I completed a PhD on the life and work of James Ellroy in 2013.
 In addition to this blog, I have written for such online publications as The Rap Sheet and The Reader Online.
 I’ve also written on politics and culture for the British Politics Review.
 I have edited the books Conversations with James Ellroy for University of Mississippi Press as part of their Literary Conversations Series and 100 American Crime Writers as part of Palgrave Macmillan’s Crime Files Series.
 Conversations with James Ellroy features interviews Ellroy has given over the course of his literary career and includes a series of previously unpublished interviews I personally conducted with Ellroy.
 You can order a copy here or here.
 100 American Crime Writers is an anthology of short biographies of the greatest and most influential American crime writers from Edgar Allan Poe to contemporary writers such as Megan Abbott.
 It is available for purchase here.
 You can contact me at stevenpowellwriting (at) gmail (dot) com.

 Chris Routledge is a freelance writer, editor and academic whose 1998 PhD dissertation was on Raymond Chandler.
 In the 1990s and early 2000s he published several academic articles on crime fiction, including this one.
 He is also co-editor, with Adrienne Gavin, of Mystery in Children’s Literature (Palgrave, 2001).